Key Takeaways

 - Proof of mailing address or physical address

-Move your funds to your new account before you close your old one.
+Next, move your funds to your new account.
 There are several ways to do this:

 - Withdraw your money in cash and deposit it in the new account.

-- Request a cashier’s check or money order of your total funds to bring or send to your new bank.
+- Request a cashier’s check or money order for your total funds to bring or send to your new bank.

-- Transfer money online from the old account to the new one (but be aware that some banks charge a fee for this).
+- Transfer money online from your old account to your new one.
+Some banks may charge a fee for this service.

-Rather than transferring the entire amount, leave enough money in your old bank account to cover any pending transactions or automatic payments.
+Leave enough money in your old bank account for several months to cover any pending transactions or outstanding automatic payments.
 This prevents accidental overdrafts and late fees.

-Before closing your old account, double-check that all automatic transfers are cleared with your new account.
+Before closing your old bank account, verify that all automatic transfers have correctly switched to your new one.
+If everything looks good, you can proceed with closing your old account.

-Depending on your bank, you can close your account over the phone, in a written request, or in person.
-Ask whether the bank charges a fee for closing an account – some may do this if you’ve only recently opened it.
-Once you’ve closed the account, request a formal written verification letter for your records.
+Depending on your bank, you can close your account over the phone, via a written request, or in person.
+Ask whether the bank charges a fee for closing the account – some may do this if the account was recently opened.
+Request a formal written verification letter of the account closure for your records.

-After your account is closed, destroy your debit cards and checks.
-However, keep your bank statements, as they can be helpful when you’re preparing to file your taxes.
+Once your account is closed, destroy your debit card and checks.
+Keep your bank statements, which you might need as part of your tax documents checklist when you’re preparing to file your taxes.

 When should you consider changing banks?

-Switching banks isn’t an overly complicated process, but transferring your money and updating all your direct deposits and automatic payments can take time.
+Although switching banks isn’t an overly complicated process, transferring your money and updating all your direct deposits and automatic payments can take time.
 However, there are times when it makes sense to switch banks.
-Here are a few common scenarios.
+Here are a few common scenarios:

 - The new bank has a higher APY on its deposit accounts than your current bank.